yiorgosynkl/yiorgosynkl.github.io/README.md

 This is my blog, here is were I share my thoughts, feelings and reviews about stuff.
 I explain concepts, use notes for me and for everyone to make simple, minimal and essentail tutorials.
-To run the server locally: `bundle exec jekyll serve` This blog is based on [beautifuljekyll](https://beautifuljekyll.com/).
+To run the server locally: `bundle exec jekyll serve` To also render the draft posts: `bundle exec jekyll serve --drafts` This blog is based on [beautifuljekyll](https://beautifuljekyll.com/).
 Learn more in the [official docs for jekyll](https://jekyllrb.com/docs/).

 ## Tips